A mixed Petrov-Galerkin Cosserat rod finite element formulation: Numerical experiments

+This experiment shows the capability of the proposed formulation to realize constraints on the deformation.
+An initially straight rod with length $L=2\pi$ is considered.
+The rod is clamped at $\xi=0$ with $\vA_{IB}(0) = \eins$ and ${}_I\vr_{OC}(0) = \vzero$.
 Two load cases are considered, where in the first load case only an external force ${}_I \vb_1 = (0, -P, 0)$ is applied on the free tip.
-The scalar force $P$ is given in terms of the bending stiffness around the $\ve_z^B$-axis, $k_{\mathrm{b}_z} = 2$, and is given by $P = k_{\mathrm{b}_z} (\alpha / L)^2$, where $\alpha^2 \in [0, 10]$ can be interpreted as scaled load parameter.
+The scalar force $P$ is given in terms of the bending stiffness around the $\ve_z^B$ axis, $k_{\mathrm{b}_z} = 2$, and is given by $P = k_{\mathrm{b}_z} (\alpha / L)^2$, where $\alpha^2 \in [0, 10]$ can be interpreted as scaled load parameter.
 In the second load case, an additional external moment ${}_B \vc_1 = (0, 0, eP)$ with the lever arm $e=2.5$ is applied at the free tip.
 Note, that both load cases result in a deformation only in the ${}_I\ve_x^I$-${}_I\ve_y^I$-plane.
 Furthermore, we consider three different (constrained) constitutive laws for the simulation, resulting in an unconstrained rod, a shear-stiff rod and an inextensible shear-stiff rod.
 Their inverse stiffness matrices are listed in \cref{tab:constrained:parameters}.
-As the experiment has a planar setup, the chosen values of the shear stiffness in $\ve_z^B$-direction, the torsional stiffness and the bending stiffness around $\ve_y^B$ are not affecting the results.
+As the experiment has a planar setup, the chosen values of the shear stiffness in $\ve_z^B$ direction, the torsional stiffness and the bending stiffness around $\ve_y^B$ are not affecting the results.
 Considering the inextensible shear-stiff rod, also known as Euler's elastica, the analytical solution can also be found using elliptic integrals as shown in \textcite{Harsch2021,Frisch-Fay1962,Bisshopp1945}.
 The rod was discretized using $n_\mathrm{el} = 4$ of the $\cQ^2_{MX_\mathrm{full}}$ formulation.
-The load was applied within $40$ load increments and the tolerance for Newton's solver was $\epsilon=10^{-12}$. \Cref{fig:constrained_rod:deformations_centerline} shows the centerline curves for different load parameters $\alpha \in \{0, 1, 2, 4, 10\}$ as well as the normalized tip placement.
+The load was applied within 40 load increments and the tolerance for Newton's solver was $\epsilon=10^{-12}$. \Cref{fig:constrained_rod:deformations_centerline} shows the centerline curves for different load parameters $\alpha \in \{0, 1, 2, 4, 10\}$ as well as the normalized tip placement.
 The load case with only the force acting is shown in \cref{fig:constrained:force} and the load case with force and moment acting is shown in load in \cref{fig:constrained:force_moment}.
 The results of the inextensible shear-stiff rod are in agreement with the analytical solution, as visible in the middle and the right plots.
 The results of the unconstrained and shear-stiff rods are in agreements with the results from \textcite{Harsch2021}.